AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

         After flashing, you must switch the `MCU USB` port to the `nRF USB` in order to communicate with the Border Router (although, if you would like to avoid this switching, you can disable the Mass Storage feature on the `MCU USB` port using `J-Link Commander`, so that it does not interfere with the core RCP functionalities, but then you will need to change selected transport to `UART_trans` in the build command).
 Afterward, set the `nRF power source` to USB by proper switch on the board.

     === "**nRF52840-dongle**"
-        Install `nrf5sdk-tools`
+        Install `nrf5sdk-tools`:
         ```
             nrfutil install nrf5sdk-tools
         ```

-        Generate the RCP firmware package
+        Generate the RCP firmware package:
         ```
             nrfutil pkg generate --hw-version 52 --sd-req=0x00 --application build/bin/ot-rcp.hex --application-version 1 build/bin/ot-rcp.zip
         ```

         Press the `reset` button to enter the bootloader mode, the onboard LED should start pulsing red.

-        Check the dongle path
+        Check the dongle path:
         ```
             ls -l /dev/ttyACM*
         ```

-        Flash the dongle (assuming that the dongle path is `/dev/ttyACM0`)
+        Flash the dongle (assuming that the dongle path is `/dev/ttyACM0`):
         ```
             nrfutil dfu usb-serial -pkg build/bin/ot-rcp.zip -p /dev/ttyACM0
         ```